WEFG-LD: Later developments

-On November 10, 1999 Morton Broadcasting Company sold W07CB to Philadelphia Television Network, Inc.
+On November 10, 1999, Morton Broadcasting Company sold W07CB to Philadelphia Television Network, Inc.

-The W07CB call letters were changed to WPTV-LP in November 2001; (not related to full power NBC affiliate WPTV (channel 5) in West Palm Beach, Florida).
+The W07CB call letters were changed to WPTV-LP in November 2001 (not related to full power NBC affiliate WPTV (channel 5) in West Palm Beach, Florida).
 A month later, the call letters were changed again to WWJT-LP.
 On January 27, 2010, WWJT received another call sign, WWJT-LD, for the digital facility while still retaining the call sign WWJT-LP for the analog facility.
 WWJT-LD changed its call sign to WEFG-LD on January 1, 2014.

-WWJT was relaunched on October 15, 2006 as African Community Television.
+WWJT was relaunched on October 15, 2006, as African Community Television.
 The station aired a mix of news, movies, infomercials and music videos, as well as various African shows.

-Digital channels
+Technical information

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 On June 16, 2010, WWJT-LP ceased analog transmission due to its analog transmitter and video server suffering catastrophic failures, keeping the station off the air until the launch of digital WWJT-LD.

 Starting on or about November 17, 2011, WWJT-LD began broadcasting a digital signal on virtual channel 7 showing just the call letters and its three sub channels displaying a color test pattern.
-All 4 channels are currently in 480i SD digital format.
+All four channels are currently in 480i SD digital format.

-Programming

-In early 2015, WEFG began broadcasting local content provided through Nazca Network, a Philadelphia area based production company.
-Programs are geared toward local politics, community issues and religious programming.